zhangle0127/Assignment-Data-Science-Courses/codebook.md

  -"frequencyBodyGyroscopeStdYaxis"
  -"frequencyBodyGyroscopeStdZaxis"

- +"frequencyBodyAccelerometerMagnitudeMean"     +"frequencyBodyAccelerometerMagnitudeStd"

- +"frequencyBodyAccelerometerJerkMagnitudeMean" +"frequencyBodyAccelerometerJerkMagnitudeStd"

- +"frequencyBodyGyroscopeMagnitudeMean"
- +"frequencyBodyGyroscopeMagnitudeStd"

- +"frequencyBodyGyroscopeJerkMagnitudeMean"     +"frequencyBodyGyroscopeJerkMagnitudeStd"
+ -"frequencyBodyAccelerometerMagnitudeMean"
+ -"frequencyBodyAccelerometerMagnitudeStd"

+ -"frequencyBodyAccelerometerJerkMagnitudeMean"
+ -"frequencyBodyAccelerometerJerkMagnitudeStd"

+ -"frequencyBodyGyroscopeMagnitudeMean"
+ -"frequencyBodyGyroscopeMagnitudeStd"

+ -"frequencyBodyGyroscopeJerkMagnitudeMean"
+ -"frequencyBodyGyroscopeJerkMagnitudeStd"

-# data
+## data
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz were captured.
 [The experiments have been video-recorded to label the data manually](https://www.youtube.com/watch?v=XOEN9W05_4A)
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 [A full description is available at the site](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

-# clean up
+## clean up
 The script `run_analysis.R` gives a detailed information how the clean up of the raw data was down
 1. download and merge the datasets using `download.file`,`rbind`,`cbind`
 2. Extracts only the measurements on the mean and standard deviation for each measurement.